manjula18/fampay_youtube/README.md

 ## About The Project

-To make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
+We need an API to fetch latest videos from YouTube sorted in reverse chronological order of their published date-time from YouTube for a given tag/search query in a paginated response.

 ### Basic Requirements:

+#### Project brief
 - Server should call the YouTube API continuously in background (async) with some interval (say 10 seconds) for fetching the latest videos for a predefined search query and should store the data of videos (specifically these fields - Video title, description, publishing datetime, thumbnails URLs and any other fields you require) in a database with proper indexes.
 - A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
 - A basic search API to search the stored videos using their title and description.
 - Dockerize the project.
 - It should be scalable and optimised.

+#### Implementation details
-In the project I have created an API to get all the data stored in YouTube data table in a pagenated format, where offset and limit can be passed and search functionality on title and description.
-This does not only search with exact match but also it checks if the parameter value is present in title/description.
+In the project I have created an API to get all the data stored in YouTube data table in a paginated format, where offset and limit can be passed and search functionality on title and description.
+This does not only search with exact match but also checks if the parameter value is present in title or description.

-In parallel one thread is created while starting the server which calls the YouTube API and fetch the data and insert it into youtube_data table.
+In parallel one thread is created while starting the server which calls the YouTube API, fetches the data and inserts it into youtube_data table.
 I have added 2 keys in the environment variables which switches when the api limit is exhausted.
 I am using local sqlite3 db for storing the data.

 I have stored all the constant values in a file and using 30 seconds for api sleep time and cricket as the youtube query.
-Created a utility library for common methods.
+Also created a utility library for common methods.

 ### Built With